-This is the space for company announcements, metrics, and industry trends that everyone on the team should be aware of.
+Use this section of your remote team meeting to share company announcements, changes, and industry trends that everyone on the team should be aware of.
 While it is true that this section of the meeting shouldn’t take longer than 5-10 minutes, it’s important to include it in your weekly team meeting agenda.

 3 Big picture

-One of the most important benefits of team meetings is that they help you ensure that the team is aligned.
-That’s why you should use your weekly team meetings to review key metrics, dashboards, and the team’s progress on their overall goals.
+One of the key benefits of team meetings is that they help you ensure that the team is aligned.
+That’s why you should use your remote team meetings to review key metrics, dashboards, and the team’s progress on their overall goals.